booz-allen-hamilton/bitcamp2016/README.md

 The winner of our challenge will be the most innovative project that incorporates the spirit of IOT!

-Note: Please notify a Booz Allen respresentative at our company booth if you would like your project to be considered for the "Best Internet of Things (IOT) Hack".
+Note: Please notify a Booz Allen representative at our company booth if you would like your project to be considered for the "Best Internet of Things (IOT) Hack".
 This will help us find your project during the Expo on Sunday.

 ## The Prize